 Cause Number 1 – Exercise-Induced Bronchoconstriction

-Do the following to reduce your risks of EIB while running.
+Take the following steps to reduce your risk of EIB:

-A warm-up is important before any run, but for those with EIB, it’s even more crucial.
-This allows your body to get used to physical activity and increased breathing rate, which prepares it for more strenuous exercise.
+- Warm up: A warm-up is essential before any run, but for those with EIB, it’s absolutely crucial.
+This allows your body to ease into physical activity and adjust to the increased breathing rate, which, in turn, prepares it for the more intense exercise that lies ahead.

 Cause Number 2 – Seasonal Allergies